 The Dayton Independent School district provides transportation for all eligible students.
 Our goal is to transport your child to and from school safely and in a timely manner.
 Cooperation between parents, students and the school is necessary to accomplish this.
 We will not allow any student to keep the district from providing a safe and orderly ride.
 For this reason we are providing Transportation Rules and Regulations so that parents and students will be familiar with our transportation procedures and expectations.

 Please read and discuss the rules and regulations with your children so they will have a clear understanding of the expectations and their responsibilities while riding on our buses.

-- The bus driver is on a schedule and is not permitted to stop and discuss concerns while on route.
-If you have issues or concerns please call the transportation department to request that the driver call you upon returning from the day’s route.
+The bus driver is on a schedule and is not permitted to stop to discuss concerns while on route.
+If you have issues or concerns please call the transportation office at 936-258-7993 to request a call from your bus driver.

 - Parents are not allowed to enter the bus or communicate with students on the bus (Education Code 37.126).
 This violation may result in a fine of up to $500.00.

 - Pre K and Kindergarten students must have an adult meet them at their stop unless they have an older sibling also riding the bus.
 If the designated parent/guardian is not present at the stop the child will be returned to the transportation office.
 The third time that a child is not met at the stop bus riding privilege will be suspended.

 - All other regular route students will be allowed to exit at their stop without a parent/guardian being present.

 - If your child misses the bus it is the parent’s responsibility to get him or her to school.